appvia/terranetes/docs/terranetes-controller/admin/contexts.md

 metadata:
   name: aws
 spec:
-  # Source and be 'secret' or 'injected'.
-When using a 'secret' you
+  # The source can be 'secret' or 'injected'.
+When using 'secret', you
   # must specify the spec.secretRef which defines the name of the
   # secret in the controller namespace containing the credentials.
   source: secret
-  # Provider can be google, aws, azurerm, alicloud, azurestack, googleworkspace etc
+  # The provider can be google, aws, azurerm, alicloud, azurestack, googleworkspace etc
   provider: aws
   # Provides configuration for the contextual data preloader (currently only
   # available for aws)